Edmund Sonnenblick: Personal life

-In 1954, Sonnenblick married Linda Bland, the daughter of Chester Bland, president of Colt's Manufacturing Company between 1955 and 1958.
+In 1954, Sonnenblick married Linda Bland, the daughter of Chester Bland, businessman and president of Colt's Manufacturing Company between 1955 and 1958.
 The couple had three daughters.
-Wesleyan University's annual Sonnenblick Lecture and Annie Sonnenblick Writing Award are named for their late daughter, Annie.
-His daughter, Charlotte Sonnenblick, is married to artist and author Adam Van Doren, grandson of Pulitzer Prize-winning poet, Mark Van Doren.
+His oldest daughter, Emily Sonnenblick, is a radiologist at Mount Sinai Hospital in New York.
+She is married to cancer geneticist and oncologist Kenneth Offit.
+His youngest daughter, Charlotte Sonnenblick, is married to artist and author Adam Van Doren, grandson of Pulitzer Prize-winning poet, Mark Van Doren.
+Sonnenblick's middle daughter, Annie Sonnenblick, died of sepsis in 1984.
+Wesleyan University's annual Sonnenblick Lecture and Annie Sonnenblick Writing Award are named in her honor.